Lathierial Boyd

 Lathierial Boyd is an African-American man from Chicago who was wrongfully convicted of murder in 1990 and served 23 years in prison.
 His appeals were turned down.
 An investigation by WGN-TV television in 2001 helped document new evidence in his case.

 A review by the Cook County State's Attorney office in 2012-13 found that the police work on his case was flawed.
 His conviction was overturned; Boyd was fully exonerated and freed in September 2013.

 In 2013 Boyd sued the city of Chicago and various named officials including the detectives that worked his case.
-Although his suit was didmissed in a summary judgement issued by federal judge Robert Gettleman he did receive $213,624 in compensation from the State of Illinois.
+Although his suit was dismissed in a summary judgement issued by federal judge Robert Gettleman he did receive $213,624 in compensation from the State of Illinois.

 Background and case

 Lathierial Boyd was born and grew up in Chicago.
 He later admitted to having sold drugs when he was young, but put his life in order, becoming a successful realtor.
 At age 24, he had a loft in Chicago.

 In March 1990, learning that the police were looking for him, the 24-year-old Boyd went to a police station and agreed to be in a line-up.
 His name had come up when police talked with Ricky Warner, the severely wounded survivor of a February shooting at the Exodus club in Wrigleyville.
 Warner did not see the fatal shooting of Michael Fleming, as both men were both shot in the back.
 They were outside the Exodus club and apparently involved in a drug deal.

 Boyd did not match the eyewitness descriptions from the murder.
 He was fifty pounds heavier and several inches taller than the witness description.
 He lacked the facial hair which eyewitnesses described of the suspect, and had different skin tone.

 He also had an alibi, as he was staying that night 20 miles away from the scene of the shooting, at the home of his sister and brother-in-law.
 His brother-in-law, a deputy sheriff in Cook County, described having seen Boyd sleeping when he went to the bathroom at 1:30 am, shortly before the murder.
 No eyewitnesses to the shooting, of which there were several, identified Boyd as the shooter in a lineup.
 "There was no physical or forensic evidence tying Boyd to the crime scene, and none of the more than a dozen witnesses to the shooting identified Boyd."
 But once the police arrested Boyd, based on other identification by Warner and his father, they stopped looking at other suspects.